-[DEEMED ELIGIBLE PREGNANT WOMAN: A woman correctly determined eligible for Medicaid due to pregnancy is entitled to continued coverage through the 12 month postpartum period regardless of when Medicaid coverage is requested.
-This does not apply to individuals who move out of state during this period and is not dependent on Medicaid eligibility at the time of birth.]
+[DEEMED ELIGIBLE PREGNANT WOMAN: A woman correctly determined eligible for Medicaid due to pregnancy is entitled to continued coverage through the 12 month postpartum period.
+This does not apply to individuals who move out of state during this period.]

 DEPARTMENT OF HOMELAND SECURITY (DHS): The Federal agency responsible for the determination of citizenship or immigrant status.